Grecil/Corrective-RAG/README.md

 ### Setup
 - Copy the repository
-- Use indexer.ipynb to crete FAISS index of your files.
+- Use indexer.ipynb to create FAISS index of your files.
-- Paste index.faiss and index.pkl files to index folder.
 - Run the app
   - Locally
     ```